 STANDARD INDICATORS RATING NOTES A Quality Program: How True?
-4.3 Incorporates relationship-building Staff create opportunities that teach youth to interact with one another in positive ways (e.g., icebreakers, teambuilding exercises, group discussions, etc.) 1 2 opportunities among peers and ensures Youth listen to each other (e.g., pay attention, don't interrupt, etc.) 3 that youth interact with Youth cooperate with each other (e.g., share materials, help each other, etc.) 4 one another in positive ways Peer interactions have a positive affective tone and peers seem to enjoy each other's company N/A When minor conflicts occur, youth are able to problem-solve and resolve conflicts without adult intervention 1 = Youth have no or few opportunities to get to know each other beyond self-selected pairs or small cliques 1= Youth exhibit predominantly exclusive relationships (i.e., limited to a few individuals or a small clique within the program) 1 = Conflict among youth is frequent1 = When disagreements or conflicts occur, youth yell, insult or threaten each other 4.4 Teaches and encourages use of conflict resolution skills among youth Staff model positive communication and conflict resolution skills Staff create opportunities that teach youth to interact with one another in positive ways (e.g., icebreakers, teambuilding exercises, group discussions, etc.) Program activities integrate opportunities for youth to solve problems alone or in groups (e.g., activity related challenges, opportunities to work together through a task, opportunities to find needed information or materials, etc.) 1 = Program does not provide any structured opportunities that are designed to teach and discuss conflict resolution and coping skills 1 = Youth have no opportunities to form small groups for activities with the purpose of cooperating to accomplish an objective 1 2 3 4 N/A
+4.3 Incorporates relationship-building opportunities among peers and ensures that youth interact with one another in positive ways Staff create opportunities that teach youth to interact with one another in positive ways (e.g., icebreakers, teambuilding exercises, group discussions, etc.) Youth listen to each other (e.g., pay attention, don't interrupt) Youth cooperate with each other (e.g., share materials, help each other) Peer interactions have a positive affective tone and peers seem to enjoy each other's company When minor conflicts occur, youth are able to problem-solve together to resolve conflicts without adult intervention 1 = Youth have few or no opportunities to get to know each other beyond self-selected pairs or small cliques 1 = Youth exhibit predominantly exclusive relationships, limited to a few individuals or a small clique within the program 1 = Fighting among youth is frequent 1 = When disagreements or conflicts occur, youth yell, insult, or threaten each other 1 2 3 4 N/A 4.4 Teaches and encourages use of conflict resolution skills among youth Staff model positive communication and conflict resolutions skills Staff create opportunities that teach youth to interact with one another in positive ways (e.g., icebreakers, teambuilding exercises, group discussions) Program activities integrate opportunities for youth to solve problems alone or in groups (e.g., activity-related challenges, difficulties completing a task, trouble finding needed information or materials) 1 = Program does not provide any structured opportunities that are designed to teach and discuss conflict resolution and coping skills 1 = Youth have no opportunities to form small groups for activities with the purpose of cooperating to accomplish an objective 1 2 3 4 N/A